rancher/elemental/docs/customizing.md

 ```

 Elemental Teal live ISOs, when booted, have the ISO root mounted at `/run/initramfs/live`.
-So in that case, the ISO will contain the custom elemental client configuration file
+So in that case, the ISO will contain the custom Elemental client configuration file
 as `/elemental.conf.d/config.yaml`.

 #### Adding additional cloud-init files at boot